JesusSalmeron/JesusSalmeron/README.md

 - 👋 Hi, I’m @JesusSalmeron
 - 👀 I’m interested in Python development and SQL databases
-- 🌱 I’m currently learning different tools for data analysis.
+- 🌱 I’m currently learning different tools for data analysis and scraping.
 - 💞️ I’m looking to collaborate on Python projects or working in SQL
 - 📫 How to reach me ...
 Text me !!!!!! -> https://www.linkedin.com/in/jesussalmeronfx/